Bhopal disaster: Long-term health effects

 Missing or insufficient fields for research are female reproduction, chromosomal aberrations, cancer, immune deficiency, neurological sequelae, post traumatic stress disorder (PTSD) and children born after the disaster.
 Late cases that might never be highlighted are respiratory insufficiency, cardiac insufficiency (cor pulmonale), cancer and tuberculosis.
 Bhopal now has high rates of birth defects and records a miscarriage rate 7x higher than the national average.

-A 2014 report in Mother Jones quotes a "spokesperson for the Bhopal Medical Appeal, which runs free health clinics for survivors" as saying "An estimated 120,000 to 150,000 survivors still struggle with serious medical conditions including nerve damage, growth problems, gynecological disorders, respiratory issues, birth defects, and elevated rates of cancer and tuberculosis."
+A 2014 report in Mother Jones quotes a "spokesperson for the Bhopal Medical Appeal, which runs free health clinics for survivors" as saying "An estimated 120,000 to 150,000 survivors still struggle with serious medical conditions including nerve damage, growth problems, gynaecological disorders, respiratory issues, birth defects, and elevated rates of cancer and tuberculosis."

 Health care

-The Government of India had focused primarily on increasing the hospital-based services for gas victims thus hospitals had been built after the disaster.
+The Government of India had focused primarily on increasing the hospital-based services for gas victims; thus, hospitals had been built after the disaster.
 When UCC wanted to sell its shares in UCIL, it was directed by the Supreme Court to finance a 500-bed hospital for the medical care of the survivors.
 Thus, Bhopal Memorial Hospital and Research Centre (BMHRC) was inaugurated in 1998 and was obliged to give free care for survivors for eight years.
 BMHRC was a 350-bedded super speciality hospital where heart surgery and hemodialysis were done.
 There was a dearth of gynaecology, obstetrics and paediatrics.
 Eight mini-units (outreach health centres) were started and free health care for gas victims was to be offered until 2006.
 The management had also faced problems with strikes, and the quality of the health care being disputed.
 Sambhavna Trust is a charitable trust, registered in 1995, that gives modern as well as ayurvedic treatments to gas victims, free of charge.